ZSVOS/HGPU/README.md

 5. The YouTube-Objects dataset can be downloaded from [here](http://calvin-vision.net/datasets/youtube-objects-dataset/) and annotation can be found [here](http://vision.cs.utexas.edu/projects/videoseg/data_download_register.html).

 6. The Long-Videos dataset can be downloaded from [here](https://www.kaggle.com/gvclsu/long-videos).

+## Supplementary

+1. [PWCNet](https://github.com/sniklaus/pytorch-pwc) is used to compute optical flow estimation for HGPU training, and the pre-trained model and inference results are in [here](https://drive.google.com/drive/folders/11p5Qf0ATYKfr-uyAtLrrSJjMpKlBHAoL?usp=sharing).

 ## Acknowledge

 1. Zero-shot Video Object Segmentation via Attentive Graph Neural Networks, ICCV 2019 (https://github.com/carrierlxk/AGNN)